Vagabonds and Beggars Act 1494

-The Vagabonds and Beggars Act 1494 (11 Henry VII c.2) was an Act of Parliament passed during the reign of Henry VII.
-The Act stated that "vagabonds, idle and suspected persons shall be set in the stocks for three days and three nights and have none other sustenance but bread and water and then shall be put out of Town.
+The Vagabonds and Beggars Act 1494 or the Vagabond Act 1494 (11 Hen.
+7. c.
+2) was an act of the Parliament of England passed during the reign of Henry VII.
+The act stated that "vagabonds, idle and suspected persons shall be set in the stocks for three days and three nights and have none other sustenance but bread and water and then shall be put out of Town.
 Every beggar suitable to work shall resort to the Hundred where he last dwelled, is best known, or was born and there remain upon the pain aforesaid."

 Social context

-Local government during the early modern period in England (1400s-1700s) was very different from modern government in that it relied on the community to enforce law and order.
+Local government during the early modern period in England (1400s – 1700s) was very different from modern government in that it relied on the community to enforce law and order.
 No police force existed and local government positions were often filled on a voluntary basis.
-These positions were held by neighbors, friends, employers, and churchwardens; local government was based around the idea of community and working together to establish societal order.
+These positions were held by neighbours, friends, employers, and churchwardens; local government was based around the idea of community and working together to establish societal order.

 The early modern period challenged these social establishments as England experienced a time of inflation and extreme population growth and incurred a widening gap between the wealthy and the poor.
 These social pressures and changes caused a disruption in the natural order of society: the idea that every man, woman, and child knew his or her place in English society.
 This population growth and social change put stress on the established governmental order, changing how the government chose to maintain order throughout the country.
 Often, the poor became the targets of these newer laws set on re-establishing societal order.
-Labeled as beggars and vagabonds, laws like the Vagabonds and Beggars Act 1494 aimed to punish the poor of England for simply being poor.
+Labelled as beggars and vagabonds, laws like the Vagabonds and Beggars Act 1494 aimed to punish the poor of England for simply being poor.

 Early modern England stressed the idea of societal order and that each individual should know his or her correct place within that structure.
 The poor challenged the existing structure because they did not necessarily fit into a specific place.
-The Poor Law and settlement laws and Tudor Proclamations that followed reinforced the Vagabonds and Beggars Act 1494, keeping people in their correct societal place.
+The Poor Law and settlement laws and Tudor proclamations that followed reinforced the Vagabonds and Beggars Act 1494, keeping people in their correct societal place.